 Now Earnest must wait three business days by law before sending your payoff checks.
 This is known as a cooling period and it is a time where you have the right to cancel your new loan.

 Day 4: Earnest sends payment to your old servicers.

 Once this legal holding period is over, Earnest will send a check (or checks) via mail or electronic transfer to your current servicer(s).

 We’ve been working hard to build relationships with loan servicers to make the process as simple as possible.
 With servicers that accept electronic transfers, we send the funds directly, which reduces potential issues.

-If your previous servicer does not accept electronic transfers, the check is sent through the mail with explicit instructions about where the funds should be used (e.g., specific loans).
-If you tell us that there are certain loans you don’t want to pay off, those details will be included along with the check as well.
-While your payoff is being sent, you still have an active loan with your existing servicer.
-You won’t accrue interest on an Earnest loan until your servicer’s loan has been paid off so you’re never paying double interest.
+If your previous servicer does not accept electronic transfers, the check is sent through the mail with explicit instructions about which specific loans to apply the funds to.
+If you tell us that there are certain loans you don’t want to pay off, those details will also be included.
+Your loan is active with your current servicer until they receive payoff from Earnest, at which point you will begin to accrue interest on your Earnest loan.

 Day 10: Your old loans are closed.

-Once the check from Earnest clears, we’ll send you an email letting you know that your Earnest loan is active.
-If you have multiple loans, interest only accrues on the amounts that we’ve confirmed have cleared.
+Once the check from Earnest is received, we’ll send you an email letting you know that your Earnest loan is active.
+If you have multiple loans, interest only accrues on the payoffs that we’ve confirmed have been received.

 Sometimes your check is processed early or late by your servicer which could leave you with a small balance or negative amount on your account.

 The timing of the payoffs don’t always match up to exactly 10 days.
 If you see a negative balance, the payment will either go back to Earnest or back to you.
 Note, it can sometimes takes four to six weeks for the payment to arrive.
 If Earnest receives an overpayment, we apply that to your account as an extra payment.